blanchette/logical_verification_2022/README.md

 ## Other Linux Distros

-Follow [these instructions](https://leanprover-community.github.io/install/linux.html) and proceed by the instructions "Install our logical verification repository" for Debian/Ubunutu above.
+Follow [these instructions](https://leanprover-community.github.io/install/linux.html) and proceed by the instructions "Install Our Logical Verification Repository" for Debian/Ubunutu above.

 </details>